nus-cs2103-AY1920S2/duke/tutorials/textUiTestingTutorial.md

        exit 1
    fi

-   # run the program, feed duke.commands from input.txt file and redirect the output to the ACTUAL.TXT
+   # run the program, feed duke.command from input.txt file and redirect the output to the ACTUAL.TXT
    java -classpath ../bin duke.Duke < input.txt > ACTUAL.TXT

    # compare the output to the expected output